Christ Episcopal Church (Bethlehem, Connecticut)

-Christ Episcopal Church is a historic Episcopal church located on the town green of Bethlehem, Connecticut.
+Christ Episcopal Church is a historic Episcopal church located on the town green of Bethlehem, Connecticut, United States.
 Founded as a parish early in the 19th century, it has been a central part of the life of the town ever since.
 The building is an outstanding example of Gothic Revival architecture, and its unique metal roof helps incorporate it visually with other historic buildings in the area around the green.
 Major renovations were designed by R. W. Hill, a noted Waterbury architect, early in his career.
 It also houses a Jardine tracker organ designed in 1855.
 Along with the First Congregational Church across the street and the Bellamy-Ferriday House on another side of the town green, Christ Episcopal Church helps anchor the historic center of this small rural town in Litchfield County, Connecticut.

 History

 Even while the official state religion of Connecticut was still the Congregational Church, in 1807 fourteen individuals living in Bethlehem declared themselves to be members of the Protestant Episcopal Church in the State of Connecticut, according to a legal notice of their intention to meet submitted to the local Justice of the Peace on March 13 that year.
 The notice declared that the meeting was to be held at the home of Amos Lake.
 Earlier meetings may have been held at the home of George Bloss on Carmel Hill in town.
 It was not until after the disestablishment of the Congregational Church in Connecticut by the new state constitution in 1818, however, that any serious thought was given to erecting a sanctuary.
 Even then, it was not until 1829 that ground was finally broken on a site adjacent to the town green.
 "Mr. Atwood" contributed $500 toward the effort, but even his generous gift did not hurry along the construction.
 In May 1831, the building committee finally voted that the inside of the church be finished off "after the plan entitled No. 1, with circular seats with one pair of stairs to the pulpit."
 The initial building was 30 feet by 44 feet and built in the Greek Revival style of architecture, with bricks from the local Thompson brickyard.
 Shortly after the sanctuary was completed, in 1832 the town constructed a school building slightly to the north of the church.
 Finally in the fall of 1835, Bishop Thomas Church Brownell consecrated the building and named it "Christ Church."
 Eighteen parishioners contributed $3,041 to an endowment to help pay the salary for a priest.
 The parish began to thrive.
 It appears on the left of Barber's famous woodcut portrayal of the town green in 1836 shown here.